HamidDoost/image-processing-tools/README.md

 # image-processing-tools
-This repository includes simple tools for image processing such as image browsers and image visualisers.
+This repository includes simple tools for image processing such as image browsers, image visualisers, PCA and t-SNE.